Patient Safety Strategies for Gastroenterologists

-Keeping patients safe is a significant concern for all medical specialties.
-Some patient safety strategies for gastroenterologists include selecting the appropriate facility, providing clear preprocedure instructions, maintaining infection control standards, following appropriate guidelines for sedation, and having adequate test results and follow-up exam tracking systems in place.
+Keeping patients safe is a significant concern for all gastroenterologists.
+Some patient safety strategies when performing procedures include conducting a thorough preprocedure patient evaluation, selecting the appropriate facility, providing clear preprocedure instructions, maintaining infection control standards, following appropriate guidelines for sedation, and having adequate test results and follow-up exam tracking systems in place.

-Matching the facility and setting to the patient and procedure can be facilitated by assigning an ASA score (the American Society of Anesthesiologists’ risk score) to each patient and selecting the appropriate setting for the procedure based on the patient’s score.
+Matching the facility and setting to the patient and procedure can be facilitated by using the American Society of Anesthesiologists (ASA) Physical Status Classification System to assign an ASA risk score to each patient and selecting the appropriate setting for the procedure based on the patient’s score.
 For example, a patient with an ASA score of IV would not be an appropriate candidate for an endoscopic procedure in an office setting.
 Be aware of each facility’s staff credentials and its capabilities and limitations.

 Provide patients with clearly written preprocedure instructions, including the need for NPO status.
 Document in the medical record that all critical information, like NPO status, has been confirmed with the patient.

 Implement and maintain a comprehensive infection control plan.
 Include active infection prevention surveillance and meticulous endoscopic reprocessing protocols.
 Emphasize ongoing education and evidence of competency for the staff involved in the plan.

 Follow patient safety guidelines for moderate sedation (conscious sedation).
 Resources include the following:

 - Practice Guidelines for Moderate Procedural Sedation and Analgesia 2018, ASA.